-PROSPECTUS SUMMARY
+PROSPECTUS SUPPLEMENT SUMMARY

 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that is important to you.
-To understand the terms of the common stock offered hereby, you should read the entire prospectus supplement and the accompanying prospectus carefully.
+To understand the terms of the common stock offered pursuant to this prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus carefully.
 Together, these documents describe the specific terms of the shares we are offering.
-You should carefully read the sections titled "Risk Factors," "Selected Financial and Other Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Financial Statements" in the accompanying prospectus, as well as the sections titled "Interim Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Interim Financial Statements" in this prospectus supplement.
+You should carefully read the sections entitled "Supplementary Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Consolidated Financial Statements" in this prospectus supplement and the section entitled "Risk Factors" in the accompanying prospectus.
 Except as otherwise noted, all information in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' over-allotment option.

 We commenced operations on February 15, 2007 as Fifth Street Mezzanine Partners III, L.P., a Delaware limited partnership.
 Effective as of January 2, 2008, Fifth Street Mezzanine Partners III, L.P. merged with and into Fifth Street Finance Corp., a newly formed Delaware corporation.
-Unless otherwise noted, the terms "we," "us," "our" and "Fifth Street" refer to Fifth Street Mezzanine Partners III, L.P. prior to the merger date, and Fifth Street Finance Corp. on and after the merger date.
-In addition, the terms "Fifth Street Management" and "investment adviser" refer to Fifth Street Management LLC.
+Unless otherwise noted, the terms "we," "us," "our" and "Fifth Street" refer to Fifth Street Mezzanine Partners III, L.P. prior to the merger date and Fifth Street Finance Corp. on and after the merger date.
+In addition, the terms "Fifth Street Management" and "investment adviser" refer to Fifth Street Management LLC, our external investment adviser.

 We are a specialty finance company that lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors.
 We define small and mid-sized companies as those with annual revenues between \$25 million and \$250 million.
-We are externally managed and advised by Fifth Street Management, whose six principals collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
-Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by Leonard M. Tannenbaum who has led the investment of over \$600 million in small and mid-sized companies, including the investments made by Fifth Street, since 1998.
+We are externally managed and advised by Fifth Street Management, whose six principals collectively have over 50 years, and individually have between four years and 14 years, of experience lending to and investing in small and mid-sized companies.
+Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by our president and chief executive officer, Leonard M. Tannenbaum, who has led the investment of over \$800 million in small and mid-sized companies, including the investments made by Fifth Street, since 1998.

 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.
-To meet our investment objective we seek to (i) capitalize on our investment adviser's relationships with private equity sponsors; (ii) focus on transactions involving small and mid-sized companies that we believe offer higher yielding debt investment opportunities, lower leverage levels and other terms more favorable than transactions involving larger companies; (iii) continue our growth of direct originations; (iv) employ disciplined underwriting policies and rigorous portfolio management practices; (v) structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns; and (vi) leverage the skills and experience of our investment adviser.
+To meet our investment objective we seek to:

+- capitalize on our investment adviser's relationships with private equity sponsors; - focus on transactions involving small and mid-sized companies that we believe offer higher-yielding debt investment opportunities, lower leverage levels and other terms more favorable than transactions involving larger companies; - continue our growth of direct originations; - employ disciplined underwriting policies and rigorous portfolio management practices; - structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns; and - · leverage the skills and experience of our investment adviser.